moleus/homeassistant-euc/README.md

 ## Supported wheels

-Integration works with wheels supported by python euc library - currently KingSong only, but other wheels should appear soon.
+Integration works with wheels supported by python euc library - KingSong only

 ## Prerequisites